LUP-LuftbildUmweltPlanung/SITS_change_harmonic/README.md

 <div align="center">
 <img src="img/folder_structure.png" width="400" height="320">
 </div>
 Harmonic Model based on reference period will be used to predict expected spectral values.
-Those values will be compared with real spectral values regarding an uncertainty (standard deviation) and disturbance state can change with 3 consecutive times below or above threshold.
+Those values will be compared with real spectral values.
+You can choose between absolute or relative comparison.
+<br> Furthermore the Deviation can also just be calculated for significant disturbances (3 consecutive times below or above specific threshold / standard deviation).

 Results can be plots for points:

 <img src="img/change.png" width="360" height="240" /> <img src="img/nochange.png" width="360" height="240" />

-And results can be grid based where every pixel has:
+And results can be grid based where every pixel has e.g.:
 - the first date where the disturbance occurred
 - 90th percentile for disturbance residuals over the entire time period
 - 90th percentile for disturbance residuals within specified time ranges

+Output Values:
+9999: areas with no disturbance & areas outside of AOI
+5000: no valid data available within time range

 ### 2.2 Workflow